Complex $\text{G}_2$ and Associative Grassmannian: Grassmann of 3-planes

-\begin{Lemma} If $W\subset \II$ be a 3-plane that is in the $\mt{G}_2$-orbit of $W_0$, then $A(W)$ is a quaternion subalgebra of $\OO$.
+\begin{Lemma} If $W\subset \II$ is a 3-plane that is in the $\mt{G}_2$-orbit of $W_0$, then $A(W)$ is a quaternion subalgebra of $\OO$.
 Moreover, the stabilizer subgroup of any such $W$ is isomorphic to $\mt{SO}_4$, the special orthogonal group of 4 by 4 matrices. \end{Lemma}

-\begin{proof} $\mt{G}_2$ acts transitively on the set of quaternion subalgebras (Corollary 2.2.4~\cite{SV}), hence our first assertion follows.
-To prove our second claim it is enough to prove it for $W_0$, the ``origin of the orbit'' since other stabilizers are isomorphic to each other by conjugation.
+\begin{proof} The subalgebra generated by $W_0$ is the quaternion algebra $\DD$.
+Since $\mt{G}_2$ acts transitively on the set of quaternion subalgebras (Corollary 2.2.4~\cite{SV}), the proof of our first assertion follows.
+To prove our second claim it is enough to prove it for $W_0$, the ``origin of the orbit'' since the stabilizer subgroups of other points are isomorphic to that of $W_0$ by conjugation.